 Renault Twizy running costs

-The Renault Twizy is just about the lowest-priced new car available in the UK, as long as you’re prepared to accept that a quadricycle is actually a car, of course.
-The list price is somewhat deceptive though, as Renault insists owners lease their Twizy batteries, which means an added cost of at least £50 per month.
+The Renault Twizy is one of the cheapest new cars available in the UK, as long as you’re prepared to accept that a quadricycle is not actually a car, of course.
+Previously, Renault insisted owners leased their Twizy batteries, which meant an added cost of at least £50 per month.
 Now, though, this figure is built into the list price – so while the Twizy may appear more expensive than before, you no longer have to fund the monthly battery rental.

 Twizy drivers will likely make their biggest savings on daily running costs, as the cost to charge the battery is little more than a pound.
 As the battery is pretty small, you don’t even need to invest in a wallbox; any three-pin socket will do.